Nicholas Kaloukian

-Nicholas John Kaloukian (Նիկոլաս Ջոն Կալուկյան; born 18 February 2003) is a professional football player who plays as a forward for Armenian Premier League club Urartu.
+Nicholas John Kaloukian (Նիկոլաս Ջոն Կալուկյան; born 18 February 2003) is a professional football player who plays as a forward for MLS Next Pro club Carolina Core FC.
 Born in United States, he plays for the Armenia national football team.

 Club career

 Kaloukian started playing football in TSF Academy then later joined Cedar Stars Academy.
 Raised in Wayne, New Jersey, Kaloukian attended Wayne Hills High School, but chose to play club soccer rather than play for his high school team.

 On 20 February 2025, Kaloukian signed a contract with Urartu.
+On 4 June 2026, Urartu announced that Kaloukian had left the club at the end of his contract.

 International career

 On 13 March 2025, he received his first call-up to the Armenia national team for a 2024–25 UEFA Nations League playoff matches against Georgia on 20 March 2025 and 23 March 2025 respectively.

 Kaloukian made his senior international debut for Armenia on 20 March 2025 in the 2024–25 UEFA Nations League playoff matches against Georgia.

 Personal life

 His father, John Kalukian, is the founder of sports management agency Next Level Sports Concierge.
 Nicholas have two sisters.